 Sidari Travel Guide

-Visitors will find plenty of shopping along the main strip, with many souvenir shops selling quality merchandise.
-The island is noted for its gold and silver jewellery, leather goods, painted ceramics, and olive-wood items.
+Visitors will find plenty of shopping along the main strip, where many souvenir shops selling quality merchandise.
+The island is noted for its gold and silver jewellery, leather goods, painted ceramics and olive-wood items.

-Sidari has many restaurants offering a wide variety of food.
-A number of the most popular restaurants are on the beachfront.
-Visitors will find both authentic Greek fare and Western staples.
+Sidari has many restaurants offering anything from authentic Greek fare to Western staples.
+Many of the most popular restaurants are on the beachfront.